mohamedkam000/sooq_prices/README.md

 - Material 3 Expressive design
 - Clean and direct UI
+- Very fast UI
 - No ads
-- Very fast UI

 <b></b>

 ## Uses

-- Check market prices that are daily updated
+- Stay updated with latest price changes
 - Compare the prices of the same items at diffrent markets